mrixon95/Term4_workbook/Term4_workbook.md

-The **challenges** I encountered included how do I implement a many-to-many relationship in *Flask* and how do I join together two tables in a query.
+The **challenges** I encountered included how do I implement a **many-to-many relationship** in *Flask* and how do I join together two tables in a query.
 Despite looking up answers on *stack overflow* and looking through tutorials online, I still had problems overcoming these challenges.
 Therefore, I decided to ask my CCC instructors for their thoughts on how I may do it.

 For the most part, I was able to **overcome challenges in the project through doing my own research**.
 I used many resources online, these included looking up Flask tutorials, finding similar questions that had been answered in *stack overflow*, watching video tutorials on *YouTube*, reading through the official flask documentation and finally reviewing lesson notes from the CCC course within *ed*.

+There was one challenge that I was **unable to overcome** and that was reducing the time it took to set up the tests for all of my controllers.
+I realised that the `create_all ` command that I ran to create all the tables took a long time to execute.
+It was necessary to create tables to populate data with before testing my HTTP requests However, I needed to run it again and again for each new test file and it therefore took up a lot of time.
+Despite doing research into avoiding the need to repeat this command on each new test file, I was unable to overcome this challenge.
+I had to stop writing new test files because it already took 5 minutes to test my work history and study history controllers.
+Writing tests for all the controllers would have taken too much time.
+Fortunately, the tests were not directly assessed for the assignment so I did not lose marks on it.